claudiomenghi/TACK/timedAutomata/README.md

-# A checker for Timed Automaton
+# A checker for Timed Automata

 ### Generating the parser